-In line with standard practice in most other Catholic secondary schools, parents or guardians are required to give one full Term's notice (in writing to the Principal) of cancellation of enrolment or withdrawal of a student from the College.
-If the required notice is not given, a fee of up to one full Term's fees will be charged.
+In line with standard practice in most other Catholic secondary schools, parents or guardians are required to give one full Term's notice (in writing to the Principal) for cancellation of enrolment or withdrawal of a student from the College.
+If the required notice is not given, a fee of up to one full Term will be charged.